The best of both worlds - The potentials and pitfalls of mutual value co-creation in-between academia and practice

 An industrial PhD is a PhD like all other PhDs.
 At the same time, an industrial PhD research is also a unique form of research and practice knowledge co-creation.
 The objective of the industrial PhD is the same as a traditional PhD education, but the process toward the end goal is different because the industrial PhD researcher’s position between practice and research comes with special opportunities and challenges.
 Experience from the industrial PhD programme informs us that these opportunities and challenges transcend academic disciplines and scientific traditions, so this introductory module focuses on the special role of the industrial PhD researcher.

 This module enables industrial PhDs to proactively position themselves and navigate in a field characterized by a variety of stakeholders with different conceptions of quality and value with a view to simultaneously creating value in the research project for the host organizations, their field of research, society, and themselves.

 Project management and organisational dynamics

-Module content: It is the intention that all subjects in the curriculum of this module will be illustrated through practical exercises, relating the theory and the analytical tools to the individual PhD project.
+The intention is that all subjects in the curriculum of this module will be illustrated through practical exercises, relating the theory and the analytical tools to the individual PhD project and other projects.

 Module 2, Elective B